No Cost Extension - K05

 How to request a NCE:

-ORSP will review for completeness and route to Grants Accounting.
+- Once approval is granted, ORSP will review all documentation for completeness and route to Grants Accounting.

 Extension With Additional Cost

 It is possible that you may have the need to request an extension to a project which would require supplemental financial support.
 If this occurs, the first thing you should do is discuss the technical issues with your technical liaison at the sponsoring agency.
 You should ask for advice and counsel about the best way to proceed.
-If you are advised to make a supplemental request for additional support – contact your sponsored programs manager to begin to develop a supplemental proposal and budget.
-A new transmittal form will be required for this action. ( LEO ).
+If you are advised to make a supplemental request for additional support, discuss the situation with your department chair to ensure s/he is in agreement, and then contact your sponsored programs manager to begin to develop a supplemental proposal and budget.
+A new transmittal form in LEO will be required for this action.

 CONTRIBUTOR: CFAO/BUM, ORSP, Grants Accounting